GiovineItalia/Gadfly.jl/README.md

 plot(data::AbstractDataFrame, elements::Element...; mapping...)
 ```

-This form is the standard "grammar of graphics" method of plotting. data is
+This form is the standard "grammar of graphics" method of plotting.
+Data is
 supplied in the form of a
 [dataframe](https://github.com/juliastats/dataframes.jl), columns of the data
 are bound to *aesthetics*, and plot elements including **scales**,